Fogelsville, Pennsylvania

-Fogelsville is a village in Lehigh County, Pennsylvania.
-It is a suburb of Allentown, in Upper Macungie Township, and is part of the Lehigh Valley, which has a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Fogelsville is an unincorporated area in Lehigh County, Pennsylvania.
+It is a suburb of Allentown, in Upper Macungie Township, and is part of the Lehigh Valley, which has a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Fogelsville is named after Judge John Fogel, who built the first building in the area, a hotel, in 1798.
 The village surrounds a number of large industrial parks and corporate centers.
 The town is known as a large regional trucking hub.
 Major roads servicing Fogelsville include Interstate 78 and Pennsylvania Route 100.
 These two roads intersect in a cloverleaf, which is one of the busiest in the western Lehigh Valley.

-While the village of Fogelsville can be found at ZIP Code 18051, immediately surrounding areas to the east and south use the Allentown ZIP code of 18106 or the Breinigsville ZIP code of 18031, respectively.
-Downtown is located at approximately 40° 34′ 59.45″ N, 75° 37′ 57.37″ W. The 1990 census reported a population of 900, although a more recent estimate places the population at approximately 3200.
+Fogelsville maintains the ZIP Code 18051.
+Surrounding areas to the east use the Allentown ZIP Code of 18106 and areas to the south use the Breiningsville ZIP Code of 18031.
+Downtown Fogelsville is located at approximately 40° 34′ 59.45″ N, 75° 37′ 57.37″ W. The 1990 census reported a population of 900, although a more recent estimate places the population at approximately 3200.